kaviankarimzadeh/openldap-example/Readme.md

 #### Verifying all created objects.

-Now you can run below command again to verify all the objects we just created:
+Now you can run below commands to verify all the objects we just created:

 ```
 ldapsearch -Q -LLL -Y EXTERNAL -H ldapi:///